alphanome-ai/common-contributing-guide/README.md

 ### Identifying a Contribution

-1. **Existing Issues:** Begin by navigating to the GitHub issues page of the project you're interested in, such as [sec-parser GitHub issues](https://github.com/alphanome-ai/sec-parser/issues).
-We suggest starting with issues labeled `contributions-welcome`, which typically align with our [roadmap](https://github.com/orgs/alphanome-ai/discussions/categories/roadmap-future-plans).
-If you're new to contributing, consider issues tagged `good-first-issue`.
+1. **Explore Existing Issues**: Start your journey by visiting the [sec-parser GitHub issues](https://github.com/alphanome-ai/sec-parser/issues).
+Issues marked as `contributions-welcome` are a great place to begin as they are generally aligned with our current [roadmap](https://github.com/orgs/alphanome-ai/discussions/categories/roadmap-future-plans).
+If you're new to the project, look for issues labeled `good-first-issue`.

+2. **Consult the Short-Term Roadmap**: For an overview of our focus areas and upcoming projects, visit our [Alphanome.AI Short-term Roadmap](https://github.com/orgs/alphanome-ai/discussions/21).
+This provides another avenue for you to find meaningful contributions that align with our broader objectives.

-2. **New Contributions:** We welcome all types of contributions, not just those listed in the issues or roadmap.
-If you've identified a bug that's not yet on our radar, or if you have a new idea for an improvement, we encourage you to share it.
-For such cases, it's best to initiate a discussion in the [Discussions](https://github.com/alphanome-ai/sec-parser/discussions) section before proceeding with your contribution.
-This ensures your efforts align with the project's direction and are beneficial to the community.
+3. **Propose New Contributions**: If you've discovered a bug that isn't listed or have a new idea for an enhancement, we welcome your initiative!
+For these types of contributions, we recommend starting a thread in the [Discussions](https://github.com/alphanome-ai/sec-parser/discussions) section.
+This helps you gauge community interest and ensures that your efforts will be in line with the project's goals.

+By exploring these three avenues, you'll have a comprehensive view of how you can contribute meaningfully to the project.

 ### Preparing for Contribution